+HEALTH-RELATED QUALITY OF LIFE IN THE GERMAN EARLY BENEFIT ASSESSMENT

+Kramer L1, Barth M1, Thaa B1, Moos M2 and Esser M1

+1co.value, Berlin, Germany; 2Pharm-Analytics GmbH, Hamburg, Germany

+HTA122

+BACKGROUND

-HEALTH-RELATED QUALITY OF LIFE IN THE GERMAN EARLY BENEFIT ASSESSMENT - AN UPDATE Kramer L1, Thaa B1, Moos M2 and Esser M1 1co.value, Berlin, Germany; 2Pharm-Analytics GmbH, Hamburg, Germany HTA69 BACKGROUND Health-related quality of life (HRQoL) is generally defined as the personal well-being in important areas of life including physical, mental, social, family-, and work-related factors.
+Health-related quality of life (HRQoL) is generally defined as the personal well-being in important areas of life including physical, mental, social, family-, and work-related factors.
 HRQoL is measured as patient-reported outcome (PRO) via questionnaires or surveys.

 The inclusion of HRQoL data is regularly requested and a deciding factor in the German early benefit assessment ("AMNOG procedure"), especially if the essential efficacy criterion of a therapy is not curation of a disease or prolongation of survival.
 A prolonged survival of only a few weeks or months is not considered sufficient for overall benefit if it is as the expense of HRQoL.

 Both the Institute for Quality and Efficiency in Healthcare (IQWiG) and the Joint Federal Committee (G-BA) place high methodical demands on HRQoL data so that HRQoL data are only considered in a fraction of benefit assessments.

+OBJECTIVE

-OBJECTIVE We analysed all benefit assessments to determine how often HRQoL data were considered in the benefit assessment (G-BA resolution) and whether consideration of HRQoL had an impact on the awarded additional benefit.
-METHODS Using the AMNOG database from Pharm-Analytics, all terminated early benefit assessments since 01/01/2011 until 03/11/2022 were analysed.
+We analysed all benefit assessments to determine how often HRQoL data were considered in the benefit assessment (G-BA resolution) and whether consideration of HRQoL had an impact on the awarded additional benefit.

+METHODS

+Using the AMNOG database from Pharm-Analytics, all terminated early benefit assessments until 01/01/2022 were analysed.
 G-BA resolutions were assessed for consideration of HRQoL data.
-Assessments were further analysed with regard to: - + disease area - + extent of additional benefit RESULTS I Consideration of HRQoL data by the G-BA since the beginning of AMNOG Since the start of the AMNOG (early benefit assessment for new drugs in Germany, since 2011) HRQoL data have been considered by the G-BA.
-Until 03/11/2022, a total of 793 procedures have been completed by the G-BA (all procedures with resolution by 03/11/2022).
-Among these, data on HRQoL were considered by the G-BA in 352 benefit assessments (44%).
-With the growing number of assessments, the number of procedures with considered HRQoL data grew steadily over the years.
-However, the percentage of assessment with considered HRQoL data among all assessments remained largely constant (Figure 1).
+Assessments with evaluated additional benefit between 01/01/2017 and 01/01/2022 were further analysed with regard to:

+- + disease area - + extent of additional benefit

+RESULTS III

-Figure 1: Proportion of benefit assessments with considered health-related quality of life (HRQoL) data among all assessments (2011-2022) RESULTS III Consideration of HRQoL data by the G-BA across disease areas Regarding the disease areas as per definition of the G-BA, HRQoL data were considered most often in oncology in absolute numbers (n = 316), but proportionally most often in diseases of the urogenital system (63%).
+Consideration of HRQoL data by the G-BA across disease areas

+Regarding the disease areas as per definition of the G-BA, HRQoL data were considered most often in oncology in absolute numbers (n = 113), but proportionally most often in diseases of the musculoskeletal system (69%).
 Of note, in the therapeutic indication psychiatric diseases no HRQoL data have been considered by the G-BA so far (Figure 3).